sim102/M5-Accuracy---Price-Forecasting/README.md

 ## Things to improve

-We used Validation dataset for visualization and Calendar and Price dataset for the forecasting.
+We used Validation dataset for visualization and Calendar and Price dataset for forecasting.

-We could possibly include validation data for learning to improve the model.
+We could possibly include validation data for learning to improve the model although Calendar and Price data were sufficient to accurately forecast the price.